joric/supraland/README.md

 and then upscaled to 8192x8192.
 It's probably possible to upscale other maps as well, say to 32768x32768 (4x) with something like [Upscayl](https://upscayl.github.io) but it's quite slow and the size will be 16x (~256 megs for 3 maps).

+## License

+This project is an unlicensed public domain, feel free to copy, sell and modify.

 ## References